 Foreclosures were becoming a bad memory of past troubled times.
 Money was seeping back into agriculture.
-And farmers, yearning for the advanced technology, began shopping for tractors in droves.
+Farmers, yearning for the advanced technology, began shopping for tractors in droves.

 When it was introduced in 1935, the 70 instantly stood out of the growing pack of post-Depression horsepower.
-Not only did it herald the beginning of better times, the 70 established Oliver as a serious contender in the world of farm machinery.
+Not only did it herald the beginning of better times, but also it established Oliver as a serious contender in the world of farm machinery.
 Gone were the stodgy Hart-Parr designs replaced by a tractor designed for tomorrow.
 For a time, the 70 was the envy, as well as the template, for competing tractor engineers.

-And then, in 1937, the 70 underwent further streamlining accented by a sloped-back oval grille and side panels bearing horizontal, rather that vertical, louvers.
-And gone was the Hart-Parr name from the tractor’s hood and side panels.
+Then in 1937, the 70 underwent further streamlining accented by a sloped-back oval grille and side panels bearing horizontal, rather that vertical, louvers.
+Gone was the Hart-Parr name from the tractor’s hood and side panels.

 The power plants on new 70s stayed the same with this change.
 Farmers could choose from a high-compression engine (HC designation) or a version capable of burning kerosene or distillate fuel (KD designation).

-Built to Oliver’s specifications by Continental, the differences between the two valve-in-head engine types are found in variations in cylinder head and manifold designs.
-(See other engine differences in the item below.)
+Built to Oliver’s specifications by Continental, the differences between the two valve-in-head engine types were found in variations in cylinder head and manifold designs.
 As a result, the HC turned out two more horses developing a maximum 28½ drawbar horsepower.
-Otherwise either engine had a displacement of 201¹⁄3 cubic inches and operated at 1,500 rpm.
+Otherwise, either engine had a displacement of 201¹⁄3 cubic inches and operated at 1,500 rpm.